hayabalasmeh/wirefame-exercise/README.md

 # wirefame-exercise

 # Description:
-# building out a professional-style wireframe document from a provided spec.
-Using only HTML and CSS.
+# building out a professional-style wireframe document from a provided spec, Using only HTML and CSS.

 # Author:
 # Haya Balasmeh